Diastasis Recti (Abdominal Wall Separation) – Causes and Treatment

 - The time required to heal largely depends on your body constitution and the width of the separation.

 Motherhood brings along a plethora of changes in a woman’s life.
-While it is truly rewarding basking in the joy of being a new mother, it is also of utmost importance that women take care of themselves.
-A problem like diastasis recti is extremely common, yet, the most under-noticed and least talked about.
-It is time that women take charge of their self and take necessary actions.
+While it is truly rewarding to bask in the joy of being a new mother, it is also of utmost importance that women take care of themselves.
+A problem like diastasis recti is extremely common, yet the most under-noticed and least talked about.
+It is time that women take charge of themselves and take the necessary actions.
 So, stay aware, stay healthy and stay happy!